Connecting India’s emerging

-The Center has five overlapping thematic areas of concentration.
-Past and proposed projects range widely within each thematic area reflecting diversity of need, and the interests and insights of students and faculty.
+Tata Center projects span seven overlapping thematic areas.
+Projects range widely within each area, reflecting the diversity of opportunities for impact and the strengths of Tata students and faculty.

 Small-scale biodiesel production, waste to solid and liquid fuels, waste to energy, compact concentrated solar power, disposable solar cells, low-cost rechargeable batteries, solar cookers, solar fuels, and isolated power grids.

 Job creation, start-up engines, rural unemployment, education initiatives, innovation methodologies, fabrication, artisans, creative industry, market linkages, information and communication technology, bespoke manufacturing.

 Industrial waste management, water contamination, pollution control, scalable results, system flow, wastewater treatment, recovering industrial byproducts, securing valuable resources, economic stability.

 Prosthetics, wheelchairs, wound therapy, vision testing, optical diagnostic instruments, cardiac monitors, drug administration devices, surgical instruments, and incubators.